 He started planning for an early election, something first mooted, sources say, at the end of 2019.
 The entire machinery of the ruling People’s Action Party (PAP) was on standby, including apparently having all their posters printed, ahead of a possible April/early May 2020 election.
 (The election was not due till April 2021.)

 The pandemic and early election provided Lee a perfect opportunity to engineer a smooth transition to Singapore’s fourth generation (4G) of leaders.

-While other heads of state fronted pandemic efforts, Lee initially slid into the background, forcing the relatively inexperienced 4G ministers, such as Lawrence Wong, to take control.
+While other countries’ leaders fronted pandemic efforts, Lee initially slid into the background, forcing the relatively inexperienced 4G ministers, such as Lawrence Wong, to take control.
 With Wong and others performing admirably, the PAP seemed to have executed another policy masterclass, some of its leaders accepting plaudits from the fawning international press.
 What pandemic?

 It seemed to be only a matter of time before the PAP won another landslide in an election and Lee handed over the reins to Heng Swee Keat (left), the party’s anointed successor.
 Lee appeared ready to take a backseat, perhaps as a “minister mentor”, a cute Singaporean creation that entails a lot less work and a little less pay.

 That was the mood at the end of March.

 As we now know, by mid April Singapore was facing its worst humanitarian crisis since independence, with the virus zinging around packed migrant worker dormitories.
 Politicians appeared to have blithely ignored numerous warnings from academics and NGOs about overcrowding in the dormitories.
 Josephine Teo, manpower minister, looked as cold, clueless and defensive as an apparatchik in Chernobyl.